-‘Sports’ Cycling: When we use our bikes for more strenuous exercise we usually want to go a bit faster, often closer to or at traffic speeds.
-This is why most ‘fitness’ riders will choose to ride on our major roads – usually with bike lanes provided on routes that allowing longer distances at higher speeds.
+‘Sports’ & Fitness Cycling: When we use our bikes for more strenuous exercise we usually want to go a bit faster, often closer to or at traffic speeds.
+This is why most ‘fitness’ riders choose to ride on our major roads – the ones that usually have painted bike lanes and provide for cycling for longer distances at higher speeds.

 However main roads: